 Tutoring for support courses is available at each campus Learning Developmental Center.
 East Campus: 987-2280; Metro Campus: 987-4600 and West Campus: 987-5200.

 Tutoring - Nursing

 Nursing tutoring is available on campus and virtually.
-Students are to check the Nursing Program Group Site for posted tutoring schedules for times and locations and directions on how to schedule an appointment.
+Students are to check the TutorOcean for posted tutoring schedules for times and locations.
 Available days and times vary each semester.

 Scholarship Information